lhartikk/naivecoin/README.md

 ## Package Placement

-Dewblock has two components: dewblock-cloud package and the dewblock-dew package.
-Ideally, dewblock-cloud package should be placed in a computer that is running all the time and has a fixed IP address so that it can be accessed easily; dewblock-dew package can be placed in a local computer.
-For testing purposes, dewblock-cloud package and dewblock-dew package can be placed in the same computer.
+Dewblock has two components: Dewblock-cloud-server package and Dewblock-dew-server package.
+Ideally, Dewblock-cloud-server package should be deployed in a cloud service or a computer that is running all the time and has a fixed IP address so that it can be accessed easily; Dewblock-dew-server package can be deployed in a local computer, such as a desktop/laptop computer or a mobile device.
+Dewblock-cloud-server package and Dewblock-dew-server package could be stay in the same computer for testing.
+Different nodes cannot be deployed into the same computer because each node needs to have its unique IP address.

 ## Package Configuraton

 Configuraton files:
-dewblock-dew/src/config.ts
+Dewblock-dew-server/src/config.ts
-dewblock-cloud/src/config.ts
+Dewblock-cloud-server/src/config.ts

 Detailed configuration guidelines can be found in these files.

-Please notice: if only one machine is involved in testing, default config files are OK.
-If more than one machine is involved, config files should not use localhost or 127.0.0.1 at all.
+Please notice: If more than one machine is involved, config files should use actual IP addresses, not use localhost or 127.0.0.1 at all.

 ## Package Installation